 The current regulations regarding the treatment of cryptocurrencies can be found in the PACTE law.
 The French PACTE law was introduced back in 2019 to regulate the cryptocurrency industry.
 Prior to the regulation of this emerging market, regulators were concerned about the use of crypto-assets to facilitate crimes, including money laundering and terrorism financing.

 Under the PACTE law, crypto firms are required to register with the AMF (Autorité des marchés financiers) – the French financial regulators.
-Additionally, any firm that needs to receive additional benefits, such as unrestricted access to financial services, has to acquire an optional licence from the AMF.
-With the help of this licence, crypto firms became eligible to open a deposit or payment account with French credit institutions.
+Additionally, any firm that needs to receive additional benefits, such as unrestricted access to financial services, has to acquire an optional license from the AMF.
+With the help of this license, crypto firms became eligible to open a deposit or payment account with French credit institutions.

 What’s the Update?

 Prior to June 2021, the four basic principles of the PACTE law were only applicable to crypto-to-fiat transactions and cryptocurrency custodians.
 The updated French crypto regulation extends the scope of AML (Anti-Money Laundering) and KYC compliance to crypto-to-crypto transactions and trading platforms operating in France.

 KYC requirements, in particular, have been tightened in the French cryptocurrency market.
 To streamline the KYC process, however, the use of third party service providers for KYC procedures has been permitted.
 Following is the summary of the five major updates that have been listed down in new French regulation for crypto.

 Perhaps the biggest change in the French crypto regulation has been the effective ban on anonymous crypto transactions.
 This means that the transaction limit for KYC checks has been updated from €1000 to €0.
 As a result, even the smallest crypto transaction will now go through Know Your Customer procedures to mitigate the risks of financial crime.